'Lower speed limits will weaken the economy': Criticism of Government's road safety plan

+Transport Minister Phil Twyford has conceded New Zealand can do a lot better on highway speed limits.

-The Government is not considering lowering the speed limits on most major roads, despite new evidence showing around 87 per cent of speed limits are too high for the conditions.
+His comments follow revelations that the Government is not considering lowering the speed limits on most major roads - despite new evidence showing around 87 per cent of those limits are too high for the conditions.

+Twyford said today that the Government would look at the New Zealand Transport Agency's work as part of a larger transport safety strategy.

+Twyford said it was pretty clear from the data that New Zealand can do a lot better on speed limits.

-But the Government said it would look at what speeds are right for each individual road, rather than a blanket reduction on speeds.
+Meanwhile Police Minister Stuart Nash said the work needed to include what speeds were right for each individual road, rather than a blanket reduction on speeds.

 "What I will say is we are not looking at carte blanche drop of the speed limit to 80km/h on every single road.
 But what we are looking at - and nothing's set in concrete yet, or asphalt - what we are looking at is in fact the right speed for the road.